 Hit the “Add > Connect a Domain” button on Cloudflare’s dashboard to get started.

-Take a moment to check what shows up—make sure the main domain and any subdomains you actually use are listed and marked with that orange cloud icon, which means they’re protected.
+Take a moment to check what shows up.
+Make sure the main domain and any subdomains you actually use are listed and marked with that orange cloud icon, which means they’re protected.
 If everything looks in order, you’re ready to keep going with the setup.

 Step 3: Check DNS Settings

 Cloudflare automatically imports the DNS settings from your current hosting provider to make the setup smooth.
 It’s important to double-check these records to ensure everything is accurate before you continue.
-Look for your main “A” record, which points your domain to your host’s IP address—it’s the foundation that keeps your site connected.
+Look for your main “A” record, which points your domain to your host’s IP address.
+It’s the foundation that keeps your site connected.

 Some records, like those for email (MX records), FTP, and other services, typically don’t get the orange Cloudflare proxy icon, and that’s exactly how it should be.
 Leaving these unproxied means these services will keep running without interruption.
-Also, if your site uses both www and non-www versions, verify that both versions have the orange cloud icon enabled—this means traffic is routed through Cloudflare and benefits from its protection and speed features.
+Also, if your site uses both www and non-www versions, verify that both versions have the orange cloud icon enabled.
+This means traffic is routed through Cloudflare and benefits from its protection and speed features.

 Step 4: Change Your Domain’s Nameservers